turulbird/ALBIS_8000_SC/README.md

 1

-make crosstool driver -j4
+make crosstool driver -jx

 (To build kernel,toolchain and driver configured for Albis Stb8000)

 or

-make yaud-enigma2-pli-nightly -j4
+make yaud-enigma2-pli-nightly -jx

-(-j4 = use 4 cpu core if got more set it -j8)
+(-jx = use x cpu core if got more set it -j8)
 (this build all)